 A cannabis multisite MRI study

-Aims to establish the kinds of cognitive tasks that could be useful in identifying Parkinson's patients at risk of developing impulse control disorders from their medication
+What cognitive tasks could be useful in identifying Parkinson's patients at risk of developing impulse control disorders from their medication?

 How heritable and comorbid are impulsive and compulsive traits?